bpaquet/pg-diff/README.md

 only_in_target: 15
 ```

+The number is the first item of each row, which is the primary key is most of tables.

 ## Run it in docker

     docker build . -t foo && docker run --rm -ti -v $HOME/.pgpass:/root/.pgpass foo /pg-diff <list of options>